Netherlands to take Russia to European court over MH17 downing | DW | 10.07.2020

 Prosecutors have charged three Russians and a Ukrainian for shooting down the plane.
 The four men are being tried in abstentia, since Russia does not extradite its citizens and the Ukrainian defendant is believed to have acquired a Russian passport.

-The criminal case follows a six-year investigation into the crash by an international team from the Netherlands, Belgium, Australia, Ukraine and Malaysia.
+The criminal charges were the result of an ongoing investigation into the crash by an international team from the Netherlands, Belgium, Australia, Ukraine and Malaysia.

 rs/msh (Reuters, AFP, AP)